-Just before the highest peaks, and the border with Chile, is an attraction known as La Puente de las Incas, a colorful natural bridge formed by limestone that is rooted in native Huarpe legend.
+About five hours from the capital, just before the highest peaks, and the border with Chile, is the Puente del Inca, a colorful natural bridge formed by limestone that is rooted in native Huarpe legend.

-La Puente de las Incas is renowned for the healing qualities of the hot springs found there.
+Puente del Inca is renowned for the healing qualities of the hot springs found there.
 (The Cacheute Thermal Springs, a little up the river are nicer though).

 Looming over everything is Aconcagua, the Andes’ highest peak, and the tallest mountain in the world, outside the Himalayas.

 Mendoza offers so much variety that it’s an ideal destination for young and old travelers, couples or families, adventure seekers or those just wanting a relaxing time drinking wine and wandering around.